3sannasia/Satellite-Signal-Sentry/README.md

 - Command to restrict a certain constellation through the UI using ublox commands
 - local weather
 - User notifications when satellite signal strength or TDOP is unideal
+- Detect trucker GPS jamming and alert the user about latency issue

 ## Project status
 - Backend established
 - Frontend includes only all U.S. Satellites currently (31)
+- Displays currently connected devices